yonen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-#### Filling the missing data with the average value for that interval
+#### Filling the missing data with the average value across all days for that interval

 ```r
 activity2 <- left_join(activity, avgStepsPerInterval, by = 'interval') %>%